d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 :label:`sec_alexnet`

-Although convolutional neural networks were well known in the computer vision and machine learning communities following the introduction of LeNet, they did not immediately dominate the field.
+Although CNNs were well known
+in the computer vision and machine learning communities following the introduction of LeNet, they did not immediately dominate the field.
-Although LeNet achieved good results on early small datasets, the performance and feasibility of training convolutional networks on larger, more realistic datasets had yet to be established.
+Although LeNet achieved good results on early small datasets, the performance and feasibility of training CNNs on larger, more realistic datasets had yet to be established.
 In fact, for much of the intervening time between the early 1990s and the watershed results of 2012,